Gentry, Arkansas: Education

 Public education in almost all of the city is provided by the Gentry School District.
 A very small portion of the city is zoned to Siloam Springs Schools.
 The Gentry district supported more than 1,400 students in 2010–11.
 The district and Gentry High School mascot is the Pioneer, with maroon and white serving as the school colors.
 Siloam Springs High School is the comprehensive high school of the Siloam Springs district.

 Another school system in Gentry is Ozark Adventist School (K-8th grade) and Ozark Adventist Academy (grades 9-12).
 Both schools are sponsored and operated by the Seventh-day Adventist Church.
 The academy features a girls and boys dormitory for students to live in that are not living in the local area.
 These schools also offer some sports programs but focus on academics and Christian living.

 Faith organizations

-Gentry has an active faith community with churches of many different affiliations, including Seventh-day Adventist, United Methodist, Baptist, Church of Christ, Assemblies of God and Mennonite.
+Gentry has an active faith community with churches of many different affiliations, including Seventh-day Adventist Church, United Methodist, Baptist, Church of Christ, Assemblies of God and Mennonite.
 Most denominations offer programs for youth and families as well as regular worship services.
 A community-wide Thanksgiving program is hosted each year by one of the local churches.